Monodromy and vanishing cycles for complete intersection curves: Generating -spin mapping class groups

 \begin{lemma} Let $(S,\phi)$ be a framed surface for which $\cG_{-1,0}(S)$ is connected.
 Then $\cG_{-1,1}(S)$ is likewise connected. \end{lemma} \begin{proof} It suffices to exhibit, for adjacent vertices $c, c' \in \cG_{-1,0}(S)$, a third curve $c''$ such that $c, c'', c'$ determines a path in $\cG_{-1,1}(S)$.
 To do this, let $d$ be an arbitrary curve with $i(c,d) = i(c',d) = 1$; set $w = \phi(d)$.
 By twist-linearity, $c'' = T_c^{\pm(w-1)}(d)$ satisfies $\phi(c'') = -1$ for appropriate choice of sign, and also satisfies $i(c,c'') = i(c,c') = 1$. \end{proof}

 \begin{lemma} Let $(S,\phi)$ be a framed surface of constant signature $-2$, with $g(S) \ge 2$.
 Then $\cG_{-1,0}$ is connected. \end{lemma} \begin{proof} By \Cref{lemma:framedontospin}, since $(S,\phi)$ has constant signature $-2$, the inclusion $S \into \bar S$ (where $\bar S$ is obtained from $S$ by capping all boundary components of $S$ with disks) induces a surjection $\Mod(S)[\phi] \onto \Mod(\bar{S})$, the full mapping class group of $S$.
-The Birman exact sequence for the pair $S, \bar S$ therefore restricts to the following short exact sequence:
+The Birman exact sequence for the pair $S, \bar S$ therefore restricts to the following short exact sequence (cf. \Cref{cor:42}, which takes place in the punctured setting):

 It follows that $\Mod(S)[\phi]$ admits a generating set consisting of the following elements: \begin{enumerate} \item A set $T_{a_1}, \dots, T_{a_m}$ of admissible twists whose images generate $\Mod(\bar{S})$, \item Any generating set for $\tilde{SBr}_N(S)$, e.g. of the form given in \Cref{prop:generatesbr} along with the boundary twists. \end{enumerate}